Generic Name: warfarin (WAR-far-in)

 Treating or preventing blood clots that may occur in the veins and lungs.
 It is used to treat or prevent blood clots that may occur because of a certain type of abnormal heartbeat (atrial fibrillation) or heart valve replacement.
 It is also used to reduce the risk of death, recurring heart attack, or blood clotting events (eg, stroke) after a heart attack.
 It may also be used for other conditions as determined by your doctor.

-Coumadin tablets is an anticoagulant.
+Coumadin tablets are an anticoagulant.
 It works by blocking the formation of certain blood clotting factors.

 Do NOT use Coumadin tablets if:

 - you are allergic to any ingredient in Coumadin tablets